 How to Use

-The most straightforward way to leverage the SRM is to follow it exactly, as it rotates between the nine sector exchange-traded funds (ETFs) and cash.
+The most straightforward way to leverage the SRM is to follow it exactly, as it rotates between the 11 sector exchange-traded funds (ETFs).

 - Each month when you receive the latest SRM recommendation, sell any previously established positions and move those funds into the new selection.
 The ticker symbols for each of the sector funds are clearly identified on the recommendations page.